 Guinea hen’s popularity seems to be on the rise.
 They go by several names, but the most common are Guinea Fowl and Pet Speckled Hen.

-These peculiar looking birds are quite the talk of the town wherever they are seen.
-They are a strange looking bird to be sure, once seen, never forgotten.
+These peculiar-looking birds are quite the talk of the town wherever they are seen.
+They are a strange-looking bird to be sure, once seen, never forgotten.

-They are not for everyone, but if you think you might be interested keep reading to learn their history, how to care for them, egg laying ability, expected temperament and much more!
+They are not for everyone, but if you think you might be interested, keep reading to learn their history, how to care for them, egg-laying ability, expected temperament, and much more!

-History of the Guinea Fowl
+History of the Guinea Hens

-The Guinea fowl belong to the Numida family – they are related to pheasants, turkeys and other game fowl.
+The Guinea fowl belong to the Numida family – they are related to pheasants, turkeys, and other game fowl.

 The Romans brought them back from their African campaigns and tried to domesticate them.
 They were semi-successful in this venture, raising them on farms.

 Romans were able to raise them but never really tame them.

-The home of the Guinea fowl is Africa where they run wild in large flocks.
-Some were taken to Jamaica about 200 years ago, during the slave trading era and they became part of the landscape.
+The home of the Guinea fowl is Africa, where they run wild in large flocks.
+Some were taken to Jamaica about 200 years ago, during the slave trading era, becoming part of the landscape.

-There are several different types of guinea fowl but the most often seen and ‘domesticated’ is the helmeted guinea fowl.
+There are several different types of guinea fowl, but the most often seen and ‘domesticated’ is the helmeted guinea fowl.

 The types are:

-- White breasted – mainly found in West Africa.
-Due to habitat loss it is considered a vulnerable bird according to the International Union for Conservation of Nature.
+- White-breasted – mainly found in West Africa.
+Due to habitat loss, it is considered a vulnerable bird according to the International Union for Conservation of Nature.

 - Black – confined to central Africa.